Kilmar Abrego Garcia, free for now from jail, could be deported to Uganda. Here's what to know

-The development about his possible deportation to Uganda emerged Saturday in court filings by his attorneys, who are arguing the cases against him should be dismissed.

-The filings show the administration has requested he appear at an immigration facility in Baltimore on Monday when he could be deported again.
+Abrego Garcia's attorney's court filings show the administration requested he appear at an immigration facility in Baltimore on Monday and could be deported again.

-The court documents came a day after Abrego Garcia was released from a Tennessee jail where he was being held.
-In a statement late Friday, he said he saw his family for the first time in more than five months.
+In a statement a day earlier at his release, he said he saw his family for the first time in more than five months.

 “We are steps closer to justice, but justice has not been fully served,” he added.

-Homeland Security Secretary Kristi Noem slammed the decision to free Abrego Garcia, stating that the administration will not stop fighting until “this Salvadoran man faces justice and is OUT of our country.”
+Homeland Security Secretary Kristi Noem slammed the decision to free Abrego Garcia, stating that the administration will not stop fighting until he's out of the U.S.

-She did not respond to questions asking whether ICE would seek to detain him or send him to another country besides El Salvador.

 Depending on who’s telling his story, there are two very different versions of Abrego Garcia.

-Trump and his administration cast him as an MS-13 gang member and a tireless smuggler of migrants across the country.
-Abrego Garcia’s attorneys portray him as a family man and construction worker who was arbitrarily deported and then vindictively charged to save political face.
+The Trump administration casts him as an MS-13 gang member and immigrant smuggler.
+Abrego Garcia’s attorneys portray him as a family man and construction worker, arbitrarily deported and vindictively charged.

 The Costa Rica-Uganda offer